 Size and number

 A submission is a collection of documents and each document should preferably be provided as a separate file.
 If more than one PDF is provided in any section, discrete studies or reports should not be split between PDF files unless necessary.
-If splitting is necessary due to large file size, it should be done at a sensible point to facilitate the review (i.e. do not split in the middle of a paragraph but rather between the text and the annexes for instance).
+If splitting is necessary due to large file size (> 200 MB), it should be done at a sensible point to facilitate the review (i.e. do not split in the middle of a paragraph but rather between the text and the annexes for instance).

 Naming